ankane/blind_index/README.md

 ### Other

-Scrypt is [also supported](docs/Scrypt.md).
+scrypt is [also supported](docs/scrypt.md).
 Unless you have specific reasons to use it, go with Argon2 instead.

 ## Key Rotation